Wedding Ideas

 Jillian’s Gown

-• An honest group of people that will express their opinions but also be conscious of your feelings/opinions, stick close to four to five and ask your salon if there’s a limit for how many people to bring
+• An honest group of people that will express their opinions but also be conscious of your feelings/opinions.
+We recommend bringing four to five people and don’t forget to ask your salon if there’s a limit for how many people to bring.

-• Take photos (if the salon allows).
-Try to at least get the designer so you can reference it back later
+• Take photos (if the salon allows) and not the designer so you can reference it later.

 • Write down pros, cons, feelings, etc. about each dress you tried on

-• Talk to your entourage about their opinions and feelings on the dress
+• Talk to your entourage about their opinions and feelings on the dresses

 There are SO many amazing gowns out there that are just waiting for you.
-Don’t get flustered if you can’t find a gown instantly or don’t cry like all of the movies/shows portray.
+Don’t get flustered if you can’t find a gown instantly.
 We can’t wait to see how beautiful you look on your wedding day!

 Ready to make an appointment?
-Check out some of our favorite salons HERE !
+Check out some of our favorite salons!

 Top photo from Melissa and Greg’s wedding at the Palace